brandonwilde/XLdefgen/data/README.md

 	--output_file codwoe_test_de_marked.json
 ```

-Specify which language should be processed and how lenient the word-
+Specify which language should be processed and how lenient the wordmatcher
-matcher should be (kwarg: allow).
-The allowance is based on Minimum
+should be (kwarg: allow).
+The allowance is based on Minimum Edit Distance,
-Edit Distance, and will accept 0, 1, and 2 as inputs, with 0 restricting
+and will accept 0, 1, and 2 as inputs, with 0 restricting the matcher to
-the matcher to exact matches, and 2 permitting an MED of up to 2.
+exact matches, and 2 permitting an MED of up to 2.

+This will also automatically create a column called 'input' holding the
+processed data.

 Below are all arguments that may be passed when executing this script.